ajgeglio/Wav2Vec-tap2key/README.md

 # **** Python Files ****

 # 1) WavPreprocess.py - Used for raw sound file processing
-* Creates tap samples (.wav) and labels (.csv) from a wavfile that has recorded typing sounds
+* Creates tap samples in wave format (.wav) and associated labels (.csv) from a wavfile that has recorded typing sounds
 * Requires an associated neonode file which is used for labeling

 ### NOTE - The current os.walk function requires the following folder structure: